 How to Calculate the Nominal GDP?

-For an economy N different goods and services, nominal GDP can be calculated as:
+For an economy N different goods and services, it can be calculated as:

 GDP is the most widely used measure of the size of a nation’s economy.
 Only the final goods’ market price is part of nominal GDP calculation; any parts that go into the production of a final product are not part of GDP.
 For example, the value of the computer chips that Intel makes is not included in the calculation of GDP; their value is included in the final prices of computers that use the chips.
 If a paint manufacturer manufactures paints, it is not included in calculating GDP if it is not produced in the period for which GDP is calculated.

 This has been a guide to Nominal GDP.
-Here we have discussed the calculation and how to deal with the effect of inflation on nominal GDP.
+Here we have discussed the calculation and how to deal with the effect of inflation.
 You may also have a look at the following articles to learn more –